Ride On (Maryland): 1970s–1990s

-Ride On began service on March 31, 1975, as Ride-On.
+Ride On began service on March 31, 1975, as Ride-On, in response to WMATA asking Montgomery County to pay for the operation of Metro Bus routes within the county.
 Serving Silver Spring and Takoma Park, two routes were in operation with 20 buses: the Blue and the Green.
 Within a few weeks, Ride-On was carrying twice the number of passengers projected: about 2,000 riders per day.
-The buses were nineteen passenger Grummans.
+Ride-On was the first major local bus operator to emerge in the DC Region following the formation of Metro Bus in 1973.

-Starting from 1979 to 1981, single front door TMC T-30 City Cruisers (5101-5256) entered service.
-These were part of a joint order with Frederick City Transit, and shared the same paint livery.
-In the fall of 1984, as the Washington Metro's Red Line extension to Shady Grove Metro station was complete, Ride On saw its largest route expansion to date.
+In the fall of 1984, as the Washington Metro's Red Line extension to Shady Grove station was complete, Ride On saw its largest route expansion to date.
 Numerous routes were added to accommodate passengers who would utilize the eight new Metrorail stations along the western portion of Montgomery County.

 2000s

-In 2000, Ride On buses were painted in a special livery to commemorate Ride On's 25th anniversary.

 On September 11, 2001, Ride On buses were used to transport Montgomery County firefighters to The Pentagon in Arlington, Virginia to assist in search and rescue operations following the terrorist attacks that occurred on that day.

-In 2006, Ride On began accepting SmarTrip cards and in August of that year, all the Ride On buses started getting equipped with fareboxes.
+In 2006, Ride On began accepting SmarTrip cards and in August of that year, all the Ride On buses started to be equipped with compatible fareboxes.

 2010s

 On May 20, 2011, a Ride On bus crashed into a KFC restaurant in Glenmont around 7:30 AM.
 Authorities believed the driver passed out while making a left turn onto Georgia Avenue and lost control of the bus due to having a heart attack.
-There were three passengers on the bus; the driver and one of the passengers were taken to the hospital for non-life threatening injuries.
-The only occupant in the building of the crash was not injured, and the building suffered with minor damage.
+There were three passengers on the bus; the driver and one of the passengers were taken to the hospital for non-life-threatening injuries.
+The only occupant in the building of the crash was not injured.
+While the damage to the building was considered minor, an inspector deemed it unsafe, and the restaurant never reopened afterward.

-Ride On celebrated its 40th anniversary in 2015 with three buses wrapped in the transit agency's 40th anniversary ad.
+In 2017, Ride On extRa route 101, a new Peak-Hour limited stop service, was launched with service between Lakeforest Mall in Gaithersburg and Medical Center Metro in Bethesda.
+The route provided a more frequent alternative to existing routes in the corridor, with limited stops and running every 10–15 minutes.

-MCDOT Ride On received a $4.365 million grant from the federal transit administration to replace diesel buses with 10 new battery electric buses on October 1, 2018.
+In October 2018, Ride On received a $4.365 million grant from the Federal Transit Administration to replace diesel buses with 10 new battery electric buses.
+The first buses were built in 2019 and entered service in 2020.